terminaldweller/mutator/README.md

 * `mutator-lvl1` and **`mutator-lvl2`** are collectively the code muatation and code transformation(automatic-refactoring) executables.
 Currently the automatic code transformations implemented are only limited to adding braces to blocks that are missing it, fixing SwitchStmts with adding a default clause if missing and breaks, swapping the RHS and LHS when the RHS is a constant and adding `else` if an if-else is missing one.
 The mutation is only limited to statement and condition tagging for the time-being.<br/>

 ### Dev Plans
 * Branch a release candidate for `mutator-lvl0`, then start writing the unit tests.
 This might take a while, since I will try to find testers and code reviewers.
 If you are willing to help with testing, Email me at `thabogre@gmail.com`.
-Please set the subject to `mutator-lvl0 test` so I wouldnt miss it.
-I'll do the unit tests and reviews myself if I dont manage to find volunteers for that. while it's far from ideal, it's better than nothing.
+Please set the subject to `mutator-lvl0 test` so I wouldn't miss it.
+I'll do the unit tests and reviews myself if I don't manage to find volunteers for that.
+While it's far from ideal, it's better than nothing.
 * Implementing the automatic refactoring features of mutator.
 * Upgrading the UI to be able to handle the new automatic-refactoring features.